MicrosoftDocs/winrt-api/windows.security.credentials.ui/credentialpicker_pickasync_1330776073.md

 ### -param caption
 The caption to display in the dialog box.

+Note: this value must be set for a non-UWP app.

 ## -returns
 The credential and options from the user.